homanchou/sketchyPad/README.md

       });
     </script>

+5) Add a color picker and opacity, brush-size sliders.

 See `example/index.html` for an example.

 Advanced Usage
 --------------